3 Tips to feeding your picky eater…. when all they want is fries!

 It is dangerous for your little one to be eating while running around.

-And the family meal creates a child that is happier and does better in life!
-Studies show adolescents who have regular family meals are less likely to do drugs or drink, they eat healthier and do better in school.
+And the family meal creates a happier child and does better in life!
+Studies show adolescents who have regular family meals are less likely to do drugs or drink.
+They eat healthier and do better in school.

 You are responsible for the foods that your child is offered to eat.
 The “ideal” meal includes a good balance of foods.